kaveenkumar/Speech_Recognition_and_Emotion_Detection_in_English_and_German/README.md

 year = {2020},
 isbn = {9781450377607},
-publisher = {Association for Computing Machinery}, address = {New York, NY, USA}, url = {https://doi.org/10.1145/3443279.3443313}, doi = {10.1145/3443279.3443313},
+publisher = {Association for Computing Machinery}, url = {https://doi.org/10.1145/3443279.3443313},
+doi = {10.1145/3443279.3443313},
-abstract = {German language open models and training schemes are rather rare.
-In this paper, we combined multiple German datasets and optimized the Deep-speech for training a real-time German speech-to-text model.
-A GUI is also proposed for functionality demonstration.
-Our model performs considerably well compared to other state-of-the-art since we utilized noisy data to replicate real-life scenarios.
-We released our fully trained German model along with its parameter configurations to promote the diversification of the open-source model for the German language.}, booktitle = {Proceedings of the 4th International Conference on Natural Language Processing and Information Retrieval}, pages = {102–106}, numpages = {5},
+booktitle = {Proceedings of the 4th International Conference on Natural Language Processing and Information Retrieval}, pages = {102–106}, numpages = {5},